 If you have ever had a dental treatment that causes temporary sensitivity in the teeth, you understand what an unexpected sip of a very hot or very cold beverage can do to the nerves in your mouth.
 While this sensitivity usually goes away pretty quickly, it can be hurried along by proper dental hygiene.
 If the mouth is clean, the gums and nerves have time to heal.
 When the mouth is not kept clean, the sensitivity can linger for extended periods of time, and in some cases even get worse.
 If you are having continuing teeth sensitivity after a dental procedure, we recommend giving us a call so we can have a look.
 We may provide you or offer up a toothpaste you can find on your own that is made especially for those with sensitive teeth.

 When trying to find the best way to tackle your and your family’s dental health, there are a few tools available in local stores and online that offer alternative methods for keeping your teeth clean.
 Many of these products can prove very useful in keeping your mouth and teeth healthy, but one should always consider these products an addition to their dental hygiene, never a replacement for the daily regiment of brushing and flossing.

-While regular brushing and flossing at home is a huge part of keeping your dental hygiene up, a professional teeth cleaning from Shuayb Dental will ensure that any plaque missed from your toothbrush is removed before it can create a bigger issue.
-Visit one of our offices today and find out why so many Florida families trust us to keep their teeth happy and healthy!
+While regular brushing and flossing at home is a huge part of keeping your dental hygiene up, a professional teeth cleaning from a certified dental hygienist will ensure that any plaque missed from your toothbrush is removed before it can create a bigger issue.
+Visit our dental clinic in Spring Hill today and find out why so many Florida families trust us to keep their teeth happy and healthy!